 (602) 347-2726Mr.
-Larry Herrera was elected to a four-year term in 2014 and served a term as vice president in 2017.
+Larry Herrera is currently serving his second four-year term.
+He served one term as vice president in 2017.
 Mr. Herrera is an Arizona native and works as a traffic engineer for the City of Tempe.
 He holds a Bachelor’s Degree in Public Administration and is pursuing a Master’s Degree in Civil Engineering at Arizona State University.
 Mr. Herrera is a member of the Valley Leadership Class 36, Phoenix Suns Charities 88 and Valle del Sol Hispanic Leadership Institute Class of 2014, and a recipient of the Valle del Sol/Univision 40 Hispanic Leaders Under 40 Award.
 Mr. Herrera is a CASA (Court Appointed Special Advocates for Children) volunteer and Department of Child Safety advocate.
 In addition, Mr. Herrera mentors high school youth through the Be A Leader Foundation.
 He is an executive board member of the Lincoln Downtown Family YMCA and a member of the North Mountain Village Planning Committee.

 “As representatives of WESD, together we share the responsibility to our community to share our talents, identify higher goals and objectives to achieve, seek better results of adopted policy and procedures, and form linkages with staff to participate in decisions of public education that allow them to reach their full potential to serve our community effectively today and the future.”Nikkie WhaleyMember